Even as IOU: Production notes

 The idea of Curly swallowing Vitamin Z and hatching a colt generates from the use of synthetic vitamins as dietary supplements, which was both popular and experimental in the early 1940s.

-Moe requesting an operator patch him through to "Ripley, yeah, believe it or not."
+Moe requests an operator patch him through to "Ripley, yeah, believe it or not."
 This is one of the earliest mentions of Ripley's in popular media.

 The "ma-ma" doll gag had recently been used by Laurel and Hardy in 1940's Saps at Sea.
 It would be used again in the Stooges' 1951 short Scrambled Brains.